vasja34/Chat-Rooms-Project/README.md

 * The server receives a message from a client, broadcasts it to all clients, and then sends an event to the GUI.
 * The server accepts new clients and starts a new thread for each one.
 It also stores the client's information in a dictionary called status_dict.
 * The server has two loops, one for accepting new clients and another for broadcasting the messages.
 The first loop continuously accepts new clients until MAX_CLIENTS is reached.
 * Initially all clients are joined to the room called "Lobby".
-A server broadcasts the message to everyone else in the room.

 ## Installation

-There is none :) just download the files from a release and run it.
+There is none. 😊 Just download the release and run it.

 ## Requirements